neitzert/SMaaFS/README.md

 A technical proof of concept demonstrating how encrypted data, including files and filesystems can be stored and retrieved via social media platforms.

 ## 📌 Overview
-This repository contains source code for a browser extension that explores an unconventional approach to distributed, stateless encrypted storage.
+This repository contains source code for a Chrome browser extension that explores an unconventional approach to distributed, stateless encrypted storage.

 The system encodes and fragments encrypted data, embedding it within social media posts, which can later be retrieved and decrypted using the same extension.

 Encryption: AES-GCM with a passphrase-derived key (PBKDF2).